How to use sodium fluoride dental

 Spit out the medication after use.
 Do not swallow.
 Children should rinse their mouth thoroughly right away.
 For adults, do not rinse your mouth, eat, or drink for at least 30 minutes after use to get the best results.

 Use this medication regularly in order to get the most benefit from it.
 To help you remember, use it at the same time each day.

 Remember that this medication has been prescribed because your doctor or dentist has judged that the benefit to you is greater than the risk of side effects.
 Many people using this medication do not have serious side effects.

 A very serious allergic reaction to this drug is rare.
 However, get medical help right away if you notice any symptoms of a serious allergic reaction, including: rash, itching/swelling (especially of the face/tongue/throat), severe dizziness, trouble breathing.

 This is not a complete list of possible side effects.
 If you notice other effects not listed above, contact your doctor/dentist or pharmacist.

 In the US - Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088 or at www.fda.gov/medwatch.

 In Canada - Call your doctor for medical advice about side effects.
 You may report side effects to Health Canada at 1-866-234-2345.

-Before using sodium fluoride, tell your healthcare professional if you are allergic to it; or if you have any other allergies.
+Before using this medication, tell your doctor/dentist or pharmacist if you are allergic to it; or if you have any other allergies.
 This product may contain inactive ingredients, which can cause allergic reactions or other problems.
 Talk to your pharmacist for more details.